LucasReinaldo/backend-gobarber/README.md

 The Backend API basically updates the profile and shows the appointments of the day, month and according to the barber id.

+## 💡 Patterns

+For this project we have used SOLID principles and Domain Driven Design.

 ## 🚀 Technologies

 The project was developed during the GoStack Bootcamp by RocketSeat, developed mainly with the following technologies: